mkigikm/alttpr-crosskeys-tracker/README.md

 ## Autotracking

-Autotracking through QUsb2Snes is implemented.
+Autotracking works with QUsb2Snes.
 Start it by clicking on the box beside the Moon Pearl with the autotracking text it in.
 This will open a text input for the URL of the QUsb2Snes server.
 Autotracking supports all inventory items and locations.
-Dark caves will not automatically track unless you have the lamp, but the will be marked as dark caves.
+Dark caves will not automatically track unless you have the lamp, but will be marked as dark caves.

 ## Known Issues